Preparing Your Artwork Files For Submission

 Submit as per our design templates.
 The appropriate template for your chosen product can be found on its product page.
 If you cannot find the appropriate template, you may email firstname.lastname@example.org for further assistance.

 Artwork should be made to scale.
-The scale of artwork should be mentioned within documentation or on the artwork itself.
+The scale of artwork should be mentioned within included documentation or on the artwork itself.
 We recommend making all artwork 100% of size, if possible.

 - Process Color